Nonparametric Instrumental Variables Estimation Under Misspecification: Conclusions

 \section{Conclusions}

-We demonstrate that NPIV estimates of the structural function are highly sensitive to misspecification in the form of invalid instruments.
-We show that the imposition of strong restrictions on the structural function can mitigate this problem, but can impart approximation bias.
-This motivates a partial identification approach to NPIV that allows a researcher achieve point estimation with minimal worst-case asymptotic bias and to evaluate error bounds (envelopes of the identified set) that explicitly account for possible misspecification.

-The development of simple uniform confidence bands for envelopes of the identified set in conditional moment inequality models of the kind we study is an open question and is beyond the scope of this paper.
-Our model has an infinite-dimensional parameter space and (to the best of our knowledge) the only general analysis of inference in models of this kind is a working paper by \citet{Chernozhukov2015}.\footnote{\citet{Chernozhukova} considers some conditional moment inequality models with infinite-dimensional parameter spaces.
-However, these models can be rewritten as a set of conditional moment inequalities each with a finite-dimensional parameter space.} Their work may provide analytical tools for deriving valid confidence bands in our setting.
+Our results show that identification and estimation in NPIV can be highly sensitive to misspecification, and that the sensitivity depends crucially upon the strength of a priori restrictions on the structural function.
+We develop a method for empirical sensitivity analysis in NPIV that allows researchers to better assess the relationship between the smoothness restrictions they impose and the robustness of their findings to misspecification.

-Future research may generalize our sensitivity results to a broader class of conditional moment restriction models.
-The non-robustness of NPIV estimators is tied to the ill-posedness of the NPIV estimating equation.
-In fact, a range of other nonparametric conditional moment restriction models are ill-posed.
-It seems likely then that estimation in these models is also non-robust.
-It may be useful to characterize precisely the class of nonparametric moment condition models associated with non-robust estimation and to extend our partial identification approach to these models.
+We conjecture that our sensitivity results extend to a broader class of conditional moment restriction models.
+The non-robustness of NPIV estimators is tied to the ill-posedness of NPIV and a range of other nonparametric conditional moment restriction models are likewise ill-posed.
+It may be possible to adapt our empirical methods to these settings, although non-linearity of the conditional moment restriction would likely complicate estimation of the identified set.
+We leave these extensions for future work.